-Meet some of our people in United States
+Meet some of our people in the United States

 Ashley has a BFA in Musical Theater and has performed all over the world as an improvisor and musical theater performer, including the Kennedy Center and the Sydney Opera House.
 Most recently she can be seen on Apple+ in “Hello Jack!
 The Kindness Show” as Delivery Delores.
 She spent over ten years working in the corporate world which prepared her well for role-play based training with new managers, MBA students, co-workers and executives.
 As well as role-play, she leads improv training focussing on Collaboration and Connection at work.

 Master of Fine Arts from The National Theatre Conservatory in Denver, CO and BA from Stanford University.
 Chiara has been trained to teach voice, speech, public speaking, and storytelling in both her undergraduate and graduate training.
 She has led workshops for Seattle Shakespeare Company as well as the Denver Center’s Education program.
 Chiara has worked with chefs and restaurateurs on their ability to speak passionately and eloquently about their food and restaurant concepts in order to solicit possible investors.
 She recently worked for Peers and Players at the UBS Staff Training Sessions.

 Damon is a Philly-born director, actor, producer, and teacher with extensive experience in working with classics and new play development.
 Damon is the Producing Artistic Director of Philadelphia Artists’ Collective and co-founded the company in 2008.
 He is also a professor at Rutgers.